If you grow plants, ornamental trees, shrubs, vegetables and houseplants, you’ll likely encounter:

-One way to control Phytophthora root rot is to improve your soil’s drainage and soil moisture.
+One way to control Phytophthora root rot is to reduce soil compaction and provide a well-drained soil for your plant and improve the soil moisture.
 If you notice diseased plants early, destroy the affected plants and replace the soil with new soil.
 Do not introduce plants such as Buxus, Lavandula, and Rhododendron as they are very susceptible to the root rot disease.

 Are Any Natural Remedies Available?

-There are actually no chemical treatments for this condition.
-You must work with properly draining the soil and often.
-A raised planting location or site helps with draining.
-You don’t want water pooled up around your plant’s collar or roots in general.
+There are actually no chemical treatments for root rot.
+You must work with properly draining the soil and oftentimes, a raised planting location or site helps with draining.
+Try to break the soil surface so want water does not pool up around your plant’s collar or roots in general.

-Separate all your plants so their location when watered drains well.
-When growing in a hydroponic garden the water needs proper aeration.
+Separate all your plants to fix the soil drainage in their location.
+When growing in a hydroponic garden, the water needs proper aeration.